YevheniiVolosiuk/spin-template-wordpress-basic/README.md

 ---

 Thank you for checking out **Spin WordPress Template**!
 I am excited to keep building and improving.
 If you have any feedback or want to contribute, please reach out or open a pull request.
-Together, let’s make this a go-to template for WordPress development.

 ---